211206NET/trainer-code/09JS_TS_Angular/angular.md

         - This opens up the browser at localhost:4200 for you

 ## Modules
-Modules in Angular is similar to namespaces in C# program.
+Modules in Angular are similar to namespaces in C# program.
 It works to bundle various objects under one same roof for easy transportation.
 Components MUST be registered in one module to be able to be used.
-If a resident of a module require a service or component from a different module, then the module must be imported in the module.ts file before it can be used by residents on that module.
+If a member of a module require a class or a component from a different module, then the module must be imported in the module.ts file before it can be used by members of that module.
 In order to create a new module, `ng generate module <module-name>`

 ## Components